The brainchild of "The Real Deal" RD Reynolds and "The Worldwide Menace" Merle Vincent, WrestleCrap

 ravenm: "Pretend to be a girl.
 Starwolf, Miss Kendrick, etc. Everyone will hate you..."

-- Grumpy Old Man: Mic Check, the TNA correspondant is an old man who has lived forever and working in the radio market.
+- Mic Check, the TNA correspondant is an old man who has lived forever and working in the radio market.

-- He has mentioned in other inductions how wrestling has the uncanny ability to take some of the most gorgeous women and make them almost unwatchable.
+- He has mentioned in separate inductions about the WWE Divas and WCW's Nitro Girls how wrestling has the uncanny ability to take some of the most gorgeous women and make them almost unwatchable.
 He's not sure how they do that, but they do.

-- Memetic Mutation: Almost all of the (forced) wrestling memes were born on their Message Board (Lex Luger, Dennis Stamp, etc.)
+- Almost all of the (forced) wrestling memes were born on their message board (Lex Luger, Dennis Stamp, etc.)